|

 Displaying insect collections from around the world, it is North America’s largest insect museum.
 Great for kids and adults alike, we learned a lot about the fascinating lives of insects during our visit.

-Explore the Biosphere
+Enter the Biosphere

+Our friends showed us the Biosphère, another popular attraction in Montreal.
+Located on Île Sainte-Hélène, this striking and unique museum is devoted to the environment.
+It has interactive activities and exhibitions explaining issues, including climate change and sustainable development.
 The dome itself is an architectural marvel and offers beautiful views of the surrounding park and river.
-Why not pack a picnic and enjoy it in Parc Jean-Drapeau after your visit
+Why not pack a picnic and enjoy it in Parc Jean-Drapeau after your visit.

 Festivals and events in Montreal

-Montreal is loved by its citizens for its packed schedule of festivals, sports and events, especially in the summer.
+Montreal is often called Canada’s cultural capital thanks to its packed schedule of festivals, sports and events, especially in the summer.
 As well as being the only Canadian city to have held the Summer Olympics, Montreal hosts Formula One’s Canadian Grand Prix, the Montreal International Jazz Festival and the Just for Laughs festival.
-Participating in these festivals and events is one of the main things locals do in Montreal.

 Montreal International Jazz Festival